- Bite-sized Trips

-In restaurants, it is not expected for you to tip after your meal but we suggest rounding the bill up which is fairly customary throughout Asia.
+In restaurants, it’s not expected for you to tip after your meal but we suggest rounding the bill up which is fairly customary throughout Asia.

-When you are visiting temples it is important to wear clothes which cover your knees and your shoulders.
-But don’t worry, if you forget, the temples normally have spare sarongs for you to tie around your waist.
+But when you’re visiting temples it’s important to wear clothes which cover your knees and your shoulders.
+If you forget, the temples normally have spare sarongs for you to tie around your waist.

-If you are trekking while in Indonesia for the day or overnight, we suggest some sturdy shoes as a must.
+If you’re trekking in Indonesia. for the day or overnight, we suggest some sturdy shoes as a must.
 The terrain is generally dry and rocky so walking poles may be useful too.
-If you are staying overnight, pack something warm, the villages in the mountains can get cold at night.
-You will only need to pack an overnight back so don’t carry too much with you.
+If you’re staying overnight, pack something warm as the villages in the mountains can get cold at night.
+You’ll only need to pack an overnight back so don’t carry too much with you.
 The remainder of your luggage will be taken to your next hotel.
 Water and food is provided on the treks but it might be an idea to take some snacks with you to keep you going between meals.

-What kind of luggage is best to take with me?
+What kind of luggage is best to take to Indonesia?

-It is entirely up to you what you feel more comfortable with.
-A suitcase is fine for most of our trips however, there may be times when you need to wheel your suitcase across the sand when you arrive at one of the islands.
-If you are trekking you will need to have an overnight bag too as you won’t be travelling with the bulk of your luggage.
+It’s entirely up to you what you feel more comfortable with.
+A wheely suitcase is fine for most of our trips but there may be times when you need to wheel your suitcase across the sand when you arrive at one of the islands.
+If you’re trekking you will need to have an overnight bag too as you won’t be travelling with the bulk of your luggage.

 Are the airlines safe in Indonesia?